-5. CONTACT INFORMATION:
+5. CONTACT INFORMATION

-To maintain anonymity in the awards review process, entrants must submit contact information on a separate sheet (8.5 x 11, typed) which is to be printed and included in the same envelope as the design brief; attach the envelope to the panels for submission.
+To maintain anonymity in the awards review process, entrants must submit contact information on a separate document.
 Contact information will be used for administrative purposes only, by competition organizers and will not be shared with the Awards Review Panel.
 The contact information sheet should include the following information: